Zach39908/odin-recipes/README.md

 # odin-recipes

 Basic html webpage project from The Odin Project.
-This is a simple recipes page designed to help practice with html on a beginning level.
+This is a simple recipes page designed to help practice with html on an intro level.